mramshaw/pubsub/README.md

 Hello?
 ```

-[From the above it should be apparent that Kafka caches (stores) messages.]
+[From the above it should be apparent that Kafka caches (stores) messages.
+Also, it does not
+ seem to track which messages have been _consumed_ either - this seems to be a _subscriber_
+ responsibility.
+For instance, specifying `from-beginning` (or any other constant offset)
+ will mean that the subscriber messages will always start with the same message.]

 #### Cleanup